bjagger/cleaning-data-project/README.md

+## Course Project
-### Please use this to load and view the dataset into your R console:
+Please use this code to download and view the output dataset:
 ```{r, eval=FALSE}
 address <- "https://s3.amazonaws.com/coursera-uploads/user-d362c50645b5a613f6b7068e/973498/asst-3/f1c81510b89f11e494c47bcf999bcf59.txt"
 address <- sub("^https", "http", address)
 data <- read.table(url(address), header = TRUE)
 View(data)
 ```
+Please note, the run_analysis script starts with the assumption that the Samsung data is available in the working directory in an unzipped UCI HAR Dataset folder.
+(A description of the data is given at the end of this readme.)

 ### run_analysis was written to fulfil the following instructions:
 You should create one R script called run_analysis.R that does the following.
  * Merges the training and the test sets to create one data set.